-When a dataset is first loaded into the Transformer page, a background job begins to generate a sample using the first set of rows of the dataset.
-This sample is very quick to generate, so that you can get to work right away on your transformations.
+When a dataset is first created, a background job begins to generate a sample using the first set of rows of the dataset.
+This initial sample is usually very quick to generate, so that you can get to work right away on your transformations.

-- The default sample is called the head sample or initial sample.
+- The default sample is the initial sample.

 Additional samples can be generated from the context panel on the right side of the Transformer page.
-Sample jobs are independent executions on the designated running environment.
+Sample jobs are independent job executions.
 When a sample job succeeds or fails, a notification is displayed for you.